Gendered associations of pink and blue: Clothing

 A contrarian tendency to avoid gendered clothing colors for children and towards more unisex clothing in the United States began in the late 1960s, influenced by the Baby Boomer generation reaching child-bearing age, and the effects of second-wave feminism.

+Pink Shirt Day

+Pink Shirt Day is an annual event against bullying, held in Canada and New Zealand.
+Participants wear pink shirts and attend or host informative events to raise awareness about bullying, particularly in schools.
+Pink Shirt Day was started in 2007 in Canada, where it is held on the last Wednesday of February each year.
+It was adopted in New Zealand in 2009 and is observed annually on the third Friday of May.

+International Day of Pink

+The International Day of Pink is a worldwide anti-bullying and anti-homophobia event held annually during the second week of April.
+Though similar to Pink Shirt Day (held in February) in that it also seeks to end all bullying, the Day of Pink is more specifically aimed towards anti-LGBTQ+ bullying.

 Toys

-In the United States, girlie-girl culture developed in the 1990s in the wake of a series of successful Disney animated films, starting with Little Mermaid (1989).
+In the United States, girlie-girl culture developed in the 1990s in the wake of a series of successful Disney animated films, starting with The Little Mermaid (1989).
 These animated films were heavily marketed to girls, especially, and pink was everywhere in marketing campaigns as they took advantage of what appeared to be a strong association between gender and certain colors: bold colors for boys, pastel colors for girls, especially pink.
 Eighty-six percent of pink toys were marketed as "girls only", and a similar percentage that were bold red, black, brown, or gray were for "boys only".
 Pink became a strong signal to girls and their parents about which products were being marketed to them.